UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

     ```

     > When asked for its value, return the `x` and `y` between braces
-    > seperated by a comman
+    > seperated by a comma.

 Using the implementation of `get_a` like this: